Tag: market-data

-The digital revolution is sweeping the UK but viewers appear unwilling to pay for the limited range of HD channels on offer.
+Digital revolution sweeps UK but viewers appear unwilling to pay for limited range of HD channels

 UK households with digital televisions as their main set now account for 87.2 per cent of the total, according to a study by Ofcom.

-The survey by the independent communications industry regulator reveals how the digital TV market is divided up between the three main forms – digital terrestrial television (DTT), satellite and cable television.
+The survey by the independent communications industry regulator revealed how the digital TV market is divided up between the three main forms – digital terrestrial television (DTT), satellite and cable television.

 The Apple 3G iPhone will change the mobile behaviour of users and alter consumer expectations for phone capabilities.